snapdgn/rocket-web-koss/README.md

 # Project Title #
 **Rocket-Web-Koss**
-<br />A simple static website using rocket framework in rust.
+<br />A simple webserver using rocket framework in rust.

 # Demo-Preview